 Many engineers use the venerable 66 block or M block insulation displacement termination.
 These terminal blocks were designed by ATT to terminate 25 pair 22 through 26 gauge solid wire.
-The the original design was rated for category 3 (16 MHz or 10 mb/s) communications standards.
+The original design was rated for category 3 (16 MHz or 10 mb/s) communications standards.
 Newer designs are category 5 or 5e compliant (350 MHz or 100 mb/s).
-Notice the part about solid wire.
-Most audio wire is stranded and as such, the metal fingers on a 66 block will cause stranded wire to spread out loosing contact with the terminating finger.
+Notice the part about the solid wire.
+Most audio wire is stranded and as such, the metal fingers on a 66 block will cause stranded wire to spread out losing contact with the terminating finger.
 This causes intermittent connections and audio dropouts, which I have experienced often (before I knew better, I used 66 blocks when building studios).
 The way to cure audio dropouts on a 66 block is to heat the termination fingers with a soldering iron.
 This melts the wire insulation and gets it out of the way.
 In the long run, it is better to use more suitable terminations.

-In very old installations, I have seen christmas trees.
+In very old installations, I have seen Christmas trees.
 This is a wire wrap system where wires are wrapped around metal fingers that form the shape of a pine tree, hence the name.
 They were very popular in the fifties and sixties and only work with solid wire.
-It is also time consuming work and requires special tools and skills.
+It is also time-consuming work and requires special tools and skills.
 Wire wrapping is a bit of a lost art.

 Screw barrier strips have been used to terminate audio cables from time to time.
-I wouldn’t consider this method because it is too time consuming, takes up too much space and is difficult to label.
+I wouldn’t consider this method because it is too time-consuming, takes up too much space, and is difficult to label.

-For analog audio wires, ICON blocks seem to be the best, most secure high density termination system.
+For analog audio wires, ICON blocks seem to be the best, most secure high-density termination system.
 In all my years of using them, I have never had a connection go bad.
 110 block and other category 5 or 5e systems also work well.
 For digital audio, Krone blocks or 110 blocks need to be used in order to maintain the full bandwidth characteristics of the cable being used.
-Using in appropriate cable and or terminations in digital audio circuits often leads to impedance mismatches and high return losses in the system.
+Using appropriate cable and or terminations in digital audio circuits often leads to impedance mismatches and high return losses in the system.